Skill Demand Index

 The median required depth is L4.
 Most employers want advanced proficiency — candidates who can lead projects and optimize processes.

-The most common pairings are Data Analysis, Written Communication, SQL, Financial Analysis, Budgeting and Financial Planning.
+The most common pairings are Data Analysis, SQL, Bachelor's Degree, Financial Analysis, Data Extraction, Manipulation, Analytics.
 Strengthening these alongside Microsoft Excel improves your fit across more positions.

-Top roles: Other, Data Analysis, Operations.
-Other positions have the highest demand at 56% of all Microsoft Excel jobs.
+Top roles: Other, Data Analysis, Operations, Sales.
+Other positions have the highest demand at 50% of all Microsoft Excel jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.